Have you decided to finance your real estate purchase, but do not know where to start?

 The best deals on this type of insurance are directly from the insurance companies.
 Lenders commonly offer package deals that cost you more and don’t offer many benefits.
 While your bank may try to get you to purchase mortgage life insurance, it is usually more cost effective to buy it through someone else.

-However, if you have a history of bad credit your lender may require you to have insurance.
-If this is the case then you will need to get additional insurance.
-This however, is a different type of insurance.
+However, if you have a history of bad credit, your lender may require you to have insurance.
+If this is the case, then you will need to get additional insurance.
+This, however, is a different type of insurance.
 Typically, this type of policy will be for private mortgage insurance.
-If you don’t have the complete 20% down payment for a New York City apartment there is another type of insurance you may be required to get.
-While this insurance policy means you are able to buy a home, it is an additional cost that will not benefit you.
+If you don’t have the complete 20% down payment for a New York City apartment, there is another type of insurance you may be required to get.
+While this insurance policy means you can buy a home, it is an additional cost that will not benefit you.